schuhmaj/polyhedral-gravity-model/README.md

 ## Requirements
-The project uses the following dependencies:
+The project uses the following dependencies, all of them are **automatically** set-up via CMake:

-- GoogleTest 1.11.0 (only required for testing, automatically set-up via CMake)
+- GoogleTest 1.11.0 (only required for testing)
-- spdlog 1.9.2 (required for logging, automatically set-up via CMake)
+- spdlog 1.9.2 (required for logging)
-- tetgen 1.6 (required for I/O, automatically set-up via CMake)
+- tetgen 1.6 (required for I/O)
-- yaml-cpp 0.7.0 (required for I/O, automatically set-up via CMake)
+- yaml-cpp 0.7.0 (required for I/O)
-- thrust 1.16.0 (required for parallelization and utility, automatically set-up via CMake)
+- thrust 1.16.0 (required for parallelization and utility)
 - xsimd 8.1.0 (required for vectorization of the `atan(..)`)

 ## Build